agrrajag/agrrajag.github.io/_posts/2020-04-05-Techno-Tiki.md

 - Change draw mode to lines, Left Y Unit to Temperature -> Fahrenheit.
 You can also use this screen to add thresholds.
 - When complete, hit the <- button at the top left of the screen

+**More details to come about setting up the graphs**

+## Cyber Security and Online Access
+Since this is a tech blog, we also have to mention the security aspect of this project.
+For the previous aspects of the project, this project was all managed internally on the local network.
+The default configuration of a raspberry pi has the firewall (ufw) disabled, and Grafana using HTTP as its default protocol.
+As I am learning cybersecurity and how to effectively deploy tools in my home and in the workplace, it's always good to practice your techniques.

+### Reverse NGINX HTTPS proxy
+Grafana by default runs HTTP on port 3000.
+This means you have an unencrypted session that requires a login (viewable in plaintext to a network sniffer) when you are using the service.
+We can set up NGINX to host an encrypted session between our computer and the raspberry pi.
+This will allow us to use https://hostname.domain.tld instead of http://hostname.domain.tld:3000.
+For this section of the project, we used a guide provided by the wonderful people over at DigitalOcean:

+<a href="https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-with-ssl-as-a-reverse-proxy-for-jenkins" class="button button--small">Digital Ocean - "How To Configure Nginx with SSL as a Reverse Proxy for Jenkins"</a>

+**Note: HTTP 301 redirect is broken in this current draft.
+I believe it is due to the lack of the hostname in our DNS and using the IP address instead.
+More troubleshooting should resolve this.**

+#### Installation

 ## Resources and References